Talent Acquisition + AI

 AI Adoption Framework

-The problem: Organizations introduce AI tools but see low usage.
-Recruiters don't know when or how to use them, and stakeholders struggle to assess impact or identify where support is needed.
+The problem: Organizations introduce AI tools and see low usage.
+Recruiters don't know when or how to use them, and leaders struggle to assess impact or identify where support is needed.

-Approach: Start with recruiting pain points, not cool technology.
-Build tools for specific workflows, train on realistic scenarios, and track adoption qualitatively.
-Design for local context—language, time zones, market differences—without hardcoding a single organization's process.
+Approach: Start with recruiting pain points, not features.
+Build tools for real workflows, train on realistic scenarios, track adoption patterns.
+Account for local context—language, time zones, market differences.

 What made it work: Treat it as change management, not a feature release.
-The technology is the easy part.
+The model is rarely the problem.

 Compliance Audit Automation

-Approach: Designed for fast build and easy handoff—documented setup, minimal technical overhead.
-Rules are separated from code so non-technical stakeholders can update compliance requirements.
+Approach: Built it in one morning between meetings.
+Designed for easy handoff—documented setup process, no specialized technical knowledge required.
+Rules engine separated from code so non-technical partners can update compliance requirements.

-Lesson learned: Sometimes the best solution isn't elegant—it's the one you can deliver quickly and maintain without a developer.
+Lesson learned: Sometimes the best solution isn't elegant.
+It's the one you can ship same-day and maintain without a developer.

 How I work

-I'm not a traditional developer, but I break problems down clearly and use AI-assisted or low-code tools to build what teams need.
+I'm not a developer, but I break problems down and use AI-assisted or low-code tools to build what teams need.

 Complex projects go through engineering.
-Smaller tools I build myself using AI-assisted workflows.
-Either way, the value is the same: recruiting problems solved by someone who's worked them firsthand.
+I build smaller tools with AI-assisted workflows.
+Either way, it's recruiting problems solved by someone who's worked them firsthand.